cyang258/provider-directory-takehome/README.md

 - Updated React version as it is outdated
 - Styling framework - Tailwind + css.
 - Created responsive views
+- Updated API for missing property for provider's profession, eg. social worker.
+Also added demo picture to public folder, the picture source is from figma design file.

 ## Live Demo